karmab/aicli/README.md

 With onprem mode, you can instead use `-e AI_URL=$AI_URL`

+### Targetting staging environment

+the flag `--staging` can be set to target the internal staging environment

+Alternatively, set the env variable STAGING to true (or any non empty string, really)

+In container mode, that would be `-e STAGING=true`

 ## Assisted installer Plan

 To deploy assisted installer, you can use kcli with the provided plan in the kcli_plan directory